-His Silat specific journey began in London mid 1990!
+His Silat specific journey began in London mid-1990!
 It was as though something was activated inside of him when he first got to hear about it and he sought to find out more about this exotic yet mysterious Indonesian art.
-His quest led him to Holland where in the most remarkable set of circumstances he met his first Silat teacher, the now late Guru Ma Prem.
+His quest led him to Holland wherein the most remarkable set of circumstances he met his first Silat teacher, the now late Guru Ma Prem.
 Guru Ma’s style of teaching was less ‘hands on’ and far more esoteric in its nature.
-Self-reflection, meditations, visualisations and observing all of nature as well as many long nights of discussion on Silat and life in general formed the basis of her methodology.
+Self-reflection, meditations, visualisations and observing all of nature, as well as many long nights of discussion on Silat and life in general, formed the basis of her methodology.

 It was not until 2002 that Johnny first stepped foot upon Indonesian soil.
 It was arranged for him to train in the West Javanese style of Cimande with the now late Guru Makmur Suradilaga.
-This initial 2-month training period really opened up his eyes to the style but also to the all-important cultural and traditional aspects of Silat.
+This initial two month training period really opened up his eyes to the style but also to the all-important cultural and traditional aspects of Silat.
 It was also during this trip that he first connected with Guru Edwardo Guci of Silek Tuo Pagu Pagu.

-Johnny, via The W.A.I – Warrior Arts of Indonesia and in association with Silek Tuo Pagu Pagu & Silek Tuo Aluang Bunian organised the 2013 & 2014 Minangkabau Silek Camps in West Sumatra which both gained recognition in local and national media.
+Johnny, via The W.A.I – Warrior Arts of Indonesia and in association with Silek Tuo Pagu Pagu & Silek Tuo Aluang Bunian organised the 2013 & 2014 Minangkabau Silek Camps in West Sumatra which gained widespread recognition in local and national media.
 It was at the end of the 2013 event where Johnny was awarded the title of “Pendekar Dunia” or World Warrior, by the Minangkabau Elders, a title that he holds very dearly.